Ferrari voiture rouge sport luxe élégance italienne

 Enzo Ferrari, the man behind the legend

-Ferrari was not born out of a corporate strategy.
-It was born out of a personal obsession of a man who only wanted one thing: to build racing cars.
+Ferrari was not born from a business strategy.
+It was born from the personal obsession of a man who wanted only one thing: to build racing cars.

-Enzo Ferrari started as a race car driver in the 1920s before realizing his true talent was in creating cars for others.
+Enzo Ferrari started as a racing driver in the 1920s before realizing his true talent was creating cars for others.
 Scuderia Ferrari, founded in 1929, was originally a racing department of Alfa Romeo.
 It was only in 1947 that Enzo built his first car under his own name: the Ferrari 125 S, powered by a V12.

-Enzo Ferrari was known for being uncompromising, obsessively passionate, and at times brutal in his relationships with his drivers and engineers.
-But this obsession produced something unique: a corporate culture entirely dedicated to performance, where beauty and speed are never mutually exclusive.
+Enzo Ferrari was known for being uncompromising, obsessively passionate, and sometimes harsh in his relationships with his drivers and engineers.
+But this obsession produced something unique: a company culture entirely dedicated to performance, where beauty and speed never exclude each other.

-Scuderia Ferrari holds the record for Formula 1 victories, pole positions, and constructors' championships.
+Scuderia Ferrari holds the record for wins in Formula 1, pole positions, and constructors' championships.
 With driver titles won by legends like Alberto Ascari, Juan Manuel Fangio, Mike Hawthorn, John Surtees, Niki Lauda, Jody Scheckter, Michael Schumacher (five consecutive from 2000 to 2004), and Kimi Räikkönen, Ferrari has dominated entire eras of the sport.

 1st season